Satellite geolocation: Lines of position

-Reference Signals
+Reference signals

 While measuring the DTO and DFO will give you an idea of the location of the signal source, the location will be inaccurate.
 There are many biases within the measurement system that, if not accounted for properly, will manifest themselves as time delays or frequency offsets.
 For example, while a satellite translation frequency is known to within a few kHz, accurate geolocation requires frequency measurement accuracies of single mHz.

 In order to determine the position of signal source, a second set of measurements is required.
 Typically, this is done by making DTO and DFO measurements for a reference signal simultaneous with the target signal measurement.
 The measurement of the reference signal is purely passive and simply serves to remove the biases in the system.
 The same measurements that are made for the target signal, DTO and DFO, are made for the reference signal.
 The key to a reference signal is that the transmit location of that signal is known.
 By comparing the DTO of the reference signal and the DTO of the target signal a result known as Time Difference of Arrival (TDOA) can be calculated.
 Likewise, from the DFO of the target and the DFO of the reference signal, a Frequency Difference of Arrival (FDOA) can be determined.
 The TDOA and FDOA results provide a finite number of locations on the Earth’s surface, and therefore, lines of position (LOPs) are determined from the TDOA and FDOA results.

 A limitation as to how accurately a location can be obtained is knowledge of the satellites' positions and velocities generated by the satellite ephemerides (orbit descriptors).
 A single reference geographically close to the target will give a high degree of cancellation of the location effects of ephemeris error.
 Measurements on signals from multiple reference sites can be used to improve the accuracy of the satellite ephemerides thereby provided improved geolocation accuracy generally.

-Various Geolocation Methods
+Various geolocation methods

 TDOA and FDOA results can be gathered and combined in various methods to produce geolocation results.
 Each method has its advantages and disadvantages in different measurement scenarios.